-With new research estimating that billing blunders cost UK customers over £100m during the past year, we impart our best advice on how to avoid being overcharged, and claim owed money back.
+With billing blunders estimated to have cost UK customers over £100m between April 2016 and April 2017, we impart our best advice on how to avoid being overcharged, and claim owed money back.

 Owing to various oversights, an estimated 1.3 million consumers were overcharged on their gas and electricity invoices between April 2016 and April 2017, the price comparison service says.